 - It isn’t suitable for private content – you would have to use alternative commenting on private posts if you are running your blog as a membership site.
 That is something that can be worked around.

 - It is hard, maybe impossible to market to people after they have left a comment.
-With standard WordPress comments, after someone has left an email, you could present a page offering site membership, a one time offer, or an affiliate product – even suggest related content of interest.
+With standard WordPress comments, after someone has left an email, you could present a page offering site membership, a one time offer, or an affiliate product – even suggest the related content of interest.

 - If you have lots of niche blogs, you will hardly want to include all of them on a single Disqus profile if you want to stay under the radar of your competitors.
 How would a blog network cope?
 Retain ownership?
 I can’t see B5 Network with a profile of 300+ blogs in Disqus and managing who can moderate comments.